 The document states that: “In compliance with the Microsoft Secure Hash Algorithm (SHA)-1 deprecation policy, Windows Update is discontinuing its SHA-1 based endpoints in late July 2020.
 This means that older Windows devices that have not updated to SHA-2 will no longer receive updates through Windows Update.
 Your older Windows devices can continue to use Windows Update by manually installing specific SHA-2 enabling updates.”.

-Due to a security related change, Microsoft decided to kill Windows Update on clean installations.
-But hey, it seems like all you need to do is installing the “SHA-2 enabling update” and then you should be able to get Windows Update working again.
-Or maybe not?
+This problem occurs due to a security related change.
+The old SHA-1 code signing options are no longer supported.
+But hey, it seems like all you need to do is installing the “SHA-2 enabling update” and then you should be able to get Windows Update working again, right?

 What options do I have left?